poissonconsulting/shinybisonpic/inst/helpfiles/plot.md

 To view a plot of female calves against all calves:

 - In the **Numerator** tick female calf.
-- In the **Denominator** tick male calf, female calf and unknown calf.
+- In the **Denominator** tick male calf, female calf, and unknown calf.